 To help prevent respiratory distress syndrome, doctors can give steroid medicines

-to pregnant women who are likely to deliver their babies early.
-Steroids help the
+to pregnant women who are likely to deliver their babies early (before 37 weeks of

 Babies with RDS may need treatment with surfactant.
 Doctors give surfactant through

-Many babies get better within 3 to 4 days, as their lungs start to make surfactant
+Many babies start to get better within 3 to 4 days, as their lungs start to make